Robthekilla/crystalbot/README.md

 - A database called enmap (which uses sqlite3)
 - Formatted logging
 - Custom settings like bot owners and prefix and wether to run in *debugMode*
-- Has an intergration for perspective api which lets you detect toxicity

 The bot also has a setting called debugMode which logs debugEvents such as when mineflayer-pathfinder updates the path or other things.
 There is also a setting to log when a player joins or leaves